openstack/magnum/doc/source/user/monitoring.rst

 _`metrics_server_enabled`
   metrics_server_enabled is used to enable disable the installation of the metrics server.
-  To use this service tiller_enabled must be true when using helm_client_tag<v3.0.0.
   Train default: true
   Stein default: true

 _`monitoring_enabled`
   Enable installation of cluster monitoring solution provided by the stable/prometheus-operator helm chart.
-  To use this service tiller_enabled must be true when using helm_client_tag<v3.0.0.
   Default: false

 _`prometheus_adapter_enabled`